 Location: West Coast DC, South Africa

 Safari Cost: INR 725/- per person in flower season, and INR 362/- per person in non-flower season

-Canoeing Safaris: Paddle away over scenic streams and marshes
+Canoeing Safaris: Paddle away over scenic streams

 Wade in the marshy waters of South Africa and encounter big game in the form of elephants, hippos and crocodiles.
 A series of set-date canoe safari options are available to tourists on the upper and lower Zambezi, also the Selinda Spillway in northern Botswana.
 The best part about canoe safaris is that they don’t disturb disturb buffalos, kudus, elands, and predators like lions and other large mammals as they gather near the shorelines.
 Other than animals, you can also spot a large variety of bird life through canoe tours.